Headless Browser in NodeJS with Puppeteer [2024]

 }

-When you run the scraper file, you should start seeing the creatures and their description logged on the terminal.
+When you run the scraper file, you should start seeing the products and their description logged on the terminal.

 Optimize Puppeteer Scripts